 Many books up to the 19th-century use the pronunciation “Ax” and it’s still heard in parts of Britain today.
 The verb is part of the original English language and had two basic forms, “ascian” and “acsian.”
 During the Middle English period (1100-1500), the latter form (“acsian”) became “axsian” and finally “ax” (or “axe”), which was the accepted written form until about 1600.

-In the early 17th century, “ask” started to replaced “ax.”
+In the early 17th century, “ask” started to replaced “ax” in certain communities.
 The spelling changed and the consonant sounds were switched but the old pronunciation is still used in some parts of the world.

 Oxford English Dictionary:

 Definition of ax in English:

 with object and clause ‘I axed him if he wanted some company’

 no object ‘she axed about Mama’